Enterprise-CMCS/macpro-mdct-qmr/README2.md

 All of the deployments start with new code on a branch.
 A branch environment is created and this is where automated and manual testing occurs.
 Once all of the checks have been passed on a branch, it is pulled into the Master branch where more testing is done and all functionality is verified.
 Then it is pushed to the Val Branch, where a selection of business users test the new functionality and provide a further round of feedback.
 Once this feedback has been addressed a final push to the Production branch is done where live users have access to the new features.

+## Branch Strategy and Naming

+In general we do one branch for each Jira Ticket with either the ticket number or a brief description of the functionality as the branch name.
+Our application uses the serverless stack to deploy resources to AWS, but because of that we need to be careful about how we name the branches so here are a few rules of thumb.

+1. No Capital letters or special characters other than `-`
+1. No Spaces
+1. Keep the name under 30 characters

 ## Pull Requests

+In order for a PR to get merged into Master it needs 2 approvals, and 1 of the approvals must be from an admin on the project.
+The same rules apply for Val and Prod.

+When merging to Master always choose the option to `Squash and Merge` This helps to keep the master branch clean and you can track back individual PR's to a piece of work in Jira.

+When Merging to Val or Prod, always use a merge commit.

 ## GitHub Actions